Professor Molchanov current position

 Review of Professor Molchanov

-MV Professor Molchanov ("Профессор Молчанов") is a polar expedition cruise ship owned by Roshydromet Arkhangelsk (Hydrometeorological & Environmental Monitoring Centre, Russia) and occasionally operated under charter by Oceanwide Expeditions.
+MV Professor Molchanov ("Профессор Молчанов") is a polar expedition cruise ship owned by Roshydromet Arkhangelsk (Hydrometeorological and Environmental Monitoring Centre, Russia) and occasionally operated under charter by Oceanwide Expeditions.
 The vessel is Russia-flagged and registered in Arkhangelsk.

-One of the Arctic expedition ships, Professor Molchanov is a Russian ice-strengthened oceanographic research vessel also operated as cruise ship.
+One of the Arctic expedition ships, MS Molchanov is a Russian ice-strengthened oceanographic research vessel also operated as a cruise ship.
 The vessel was built in Finland for the Soviet Union (USSR) in 1983.
 Today, it is converted to a passenger shipping vessel in order to serve the small ship expedition cruising market.
 Sisterships are the same-designed Russian research vessels (cruise ships) Professor Molchanov, Professor Khromov (Spirit of Enderby), Akademik Shuleykin (Polar Pioneer), Akademik Shokalskiy

 Launched on December 28, 1982, this ship is named after the radiosonde inventor and meteorologist Pavel Alexandrovich Molchanov (1893-1941) and was christened on the scientist's 90th anniversary.
 Between January 26, 1983, and September 7, 1991, the Molchanov ship was used for oceanographic and polar research, making a total of 34 research expeditions.
 Among those were the following global hydrology expeditions (held by the Murmansk Hydrometeorological Administration):

-- 1984 (from April 28 to June 10) - itinerary route was through Norwegian Sea, North Sea, northeast Atlantic Ocean, Barents Sea
+- 1984 (from April 28 to June 10) - the itinerary route was through the Norwegian Sea, the North Sea, northeast Atlantic Ocean, Barents Sea

-- 1989 (from September 19 to November 30) - itinerary route was through North Atlantic Ocean, Greenland Sea, Norwegian Sea, Barents Sea
+- 1989 (from September 19 to November 30) - the itinerary route was through North Atlantic Ocean, Greenland Sea, Norwegian Sea, Barents Sea

-- 1989-1990 (December 12 to February 22) - itinerary route was through South Atlantic Ocean, Norwegian Sea, Barents Sea, North Sea, North Atlantic Ocean
+- 1989-1990 (December 12 to February 22) - the itinerary route was through South Atlantic Ocean, Norwegian Sea, Barents Sea, North Sea, North Atlantic Ocean

-Professor Molchanov itinerary program offers Arctic expedition cruises.
+MS Molchanov cruise itinerary program offers Arctic expedition voyages.